Skip to main content

 Hard 4 and Hard 10 Bets

-You can probably guess what Hard 4 and Hard 10 bets are.
-They win on “hard” rolls of 2-2 and 5-5, respectively.
-All remaining combinations that add up to the totals of 4 and 10 result in a loss.
-The payouts for winning bets of this type are 8 for 1 or 7 to 1 and the house edge is 11.11%.
+Hard 4 and Hard 10 bets win on the “hard” combinations of 2-2 and 5-5, respectively.
+All other combinations totaling 4 or 10 result in a loss.
+Winning bets pay 8 for 1 or 7 to 1 with a house edge of 11.11%.

 Combination Bets

-Combination BetsCombination bets are placed in the center section of the layout where the boxes read “C and E”.
-Bets in this category can be treated as two separate one-roll proposition bets.
-Read on to find out more about some of the most popular types of combination bets.
+Combination BetsCombination bets are placed in the center section of the layout, where the boxes read “C and E”.
+They can be treated as two separate one-roll proposition bets.
+Below are some of the most popular combination wagers.

 Bet NameWinning CriteriaSingle-Roll/Multi-RollPayoutTrue OddsHouse Edge